Your semester at WU from start to finish

-You will receive your WU nomination letter, which includes the login data you need to use WU's electronic services and Wi-Fi network, such as your WU email account, the LPIS system (to sign up for courses), etc. from your home university.
-Please note that your login information will only be activated a few weeks before the beginning of the semester.
+You will receive your WU nomination letter from your home university.
+This letter includes the login data you need to use WU's Wi-Fi network and electronic services, such as your WU email account, the LPIS system (to sign up for courses), etc. Please note that your login information will only be activated a few weeks before the beginning of the semester.
 We recommend that you set new personal passwords in the Controlpanel.

 For an exchange in the winter semester, you should receive the welcome email in the first week of May; for the summer semester, it will be sent in the first week of November.
-It includes a comprehensive pre-arrival guide, which we ask you to read very carefully, as it includes important information on your stay, such as pre-enrollment, your Letter of Acceptance, orientation activities, and signing up for courses.
+It includes a comprehensive welcome guide, which you should read carefully since it includes information about your stay, the pre-enrollment, your Letter of Acceptance, orientation activities, and course registration.

 Prepare for your arrival